naeemultimate/hackathon/README.md

 # Roll a dice game

 This simple command-line interface game simulates rolling a six-sided dice.
-The game then generates a random number between 1 and 6 when the user rolld the dice.
-The random number generation simulates rolliing a real dice.

 ## How to run the game